GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 1. **Review `New` cards:** Move cards into `Backlog (Sprint Staging)` that you would like to discuss adding into the Sprint.
 Move the rest into `Icebox`.
 1. **Review `Icebox` cards:** Move cards from `Icebox` into `Backlog (Sprint Staging)` that you would like to discuss adding into the Sprint.
 1. **Get `Ready`:** Move cards between `Backlog (Sprint Staging)` and `Ready (Sprint Planned)`.
-   - `Ready (Sprint Planned)` should represent the highest-priority issues that haven't been started.
+   - `Ready (Sprint Planned)` should represent the [highest-priority](#prioritization) issues that haven't been started.
    - There should only be as many assigned to each person as they think they will be able to start this Sprint.
 Keep the following in mind:
      - [What to work on](#what-to-work-on)
      - Upcoming leave
      - Other commitments (training, working groups, etc.)

-#### Tips
+#### Prioritization

-- When considering cards to work on, think about..
-  - Force-multipliers, i.e. where we can spend a little time now to save a lot of time in the long run
+Use the following considerations for how to prioritize cards moving towards/into `Ready`:

+- Due date
+- Force-multiplier / quick win / high value
+- Continuation of things you've already been working on
 - Solve active pain points over nice-to-haves
-  - Are quick wins

 ### Grooming